A murder was unsolved for 25 years until a man phoned in a tip: He was the killer

 The elder Whited was still being held in jail on $15,000 bond as of Tuesday.

 “This is a strange set of facts and events that led us to where we are right now,” Belser told The Post on Tuesday.
-“Regardless of how it came to be, I still have a duty to represent him as I would any defendant facing changes," he said.
+“Regardless of how it came to be, I still have a duty to represent him as I would any defendant facing charges,” he said.
 Despite making a confession to police, Whited is still presumed innocent by law, Belser added.

 Attempts to contact Dailey’s surviving family members were unsuccessful Tuesday.
 Mukaddam said he had spoken to the family and described them as grateful for the break in the case.